azatabdirashituly/web-back---end-asgn-3/README.md

 Since in this project used API from OPENAI, API must be secure, otherwise API will be deleted from OPENAI account.
 So to run program successfully, you can create a new file called .env, and paste there following variables:
 <img src="./public/images/env-varibales.png"></img>

+All these inctructions for keeping the OPENAI API for image generation.
+If something went wrong, then you should create OPENAI account by following link: https://platform.openai.com/api-keys, and generate API key, then paste it into code.

-AFTER THAT, YOU CAN RUN THE PROGRAM:
+Or in successfill case YOU CAN RUN THE PROGRAM:
     npm start

     ------------------------------